sopel-irc/sopel.chat/_upgrading/sopel-7.md

 ### `spellcheck`

-As of February 2018, the Python bindings for `enchant` [became unmaintained][ pyenchant-unmaintained].
-This made it increasingly difficult to install the dependencies required for the `spellcheck` plugin to work, and often [caused][ windows-enchant] [problems][linux-enchant] with new installations.
+As of February 2018, the Python bindings for `enchant` [became unmaintained][pyenchant-unmaintained].
+This made installing the `spellcheck` plugin's dependencies increasingly difficult, and often [caused][windows-enchant] [problems][linux-enchant] with new installations.

 Because of this, the `spellcheck` plugin was rewritten to use `aspell` instead, and extracted into a [standalone PyPI package][pypi-spellcheck] to eliminate